jorgebucaran/hyperapp/docs/api/h.md

   ```

   <!--
-  In the television show “Mighty Morphin Power Rangers”, Tommy Oliver was initially the Green Ranger and eventually became the White Ranger.
+  In the television show Mighty Morphin Power Rangers, Tommy Oliver was initially the Green Ranger and eventually became the White Ranger.
-  The Green Ranger’s Zord was called the Dragonzord.
+  The Green Ranger's Zord was called the Dragonzord.
   The Black Ranger had the Mastodon Dinozord.
   The Pink Ranger had the Pterodactyl Dinozord.
   The Blue Ranger had the Triceratops Dinozord.